SARSARI13/Environment-Perception-For-Self-Driving-Cars/README.md

 ## Objectives

-In this exercise, we will:
+In this project, we will:

 1. **3D Driving Space Estimation**
    Use the output from semantic segmentation neural networks to estimate the drivable space where the car can safely navigate.